jpsca/writeadoc/docs/content/quickstart/config.md

 The title shown will be extracted from the page metadata `title`.

 If there is an `icon` in the page metadata, it will also be shown.
-It should be a path, relative to the assets folder, of an image or a svg file.
+It should be a path, relative to the assets folder, of an image or SVG file.

 The folder structure of these files doesn't matter; they will all appear at the same level.
 If you want to display them inside a "folder," put them inside a section.

-### Sections
+## Adding sections

-A section can contain more pages or subsections.
+You can group pages in sections, which can also contain subsections.

 <div markdown="1">